aws/aws-cdk-go/awscdk/pipelines/README.md

 	this := &myJenkinsStep{}
 	pipelines.NewStep_Override(this, jsii.String("MyJenkinsStep"))

-	// This is necessary if your step accepts parametres, like environment variables,
+	// This is necessary if your step accepts parameters, like environment variables,
 	// that may contain outputs from other steps.
 It doesn't matter what the
-	// structure is, as long as it contains the values that may contain outputs. this.discoverReferencedOutputs(map[string]map[string]interface{}{
+	// structure is, as long as it contains the values that may contain outputs. this.DiscoverReferencedOutputs(map[string]map[string]interface{}{
 		"env": map[string]interface{}{
 		},
 	})